Help Center

 • Tap "here" to use your Emergency Pass

-If you accidentally click on an app with an App Lock applied to it, the app will continue to be blocked, and it will not count towards your unlocks.
+If you accidentally click on an app with an Open Limit applied to it, the app/website will continue to be blocked, and it will not count towards your unlocks.
 From the shield screen, you will have the ability to intentionally unlock the app by clicking “Use [app]”.
 If you select it, this will count towards your daily unlock count.

-Please note that if you're currently in an App Lock with a blocked domain within the Block List, we disable Private Browsing so you are unable to bypass our restrictions and access the site(s) you've blocked via Private Browsing.
-Additionally, you will be unable to tap "Clear History and Website Data" while in those Sessions.
+If you are currently in an Open Limit with a blocked domain within the Block List, we disable Private Browsing so you are unable to bypass our restrictions and access the site(s) you've blocked via Private Browsing.
+Additionally, you will be unable to tap "Clear History and Website Data" while in an Open Limit Session.
 This will occur regardless of if you have "Adult Blocking" toggled to the on or off position.

 That's It!
-If You Have Any Issues With App Lock, Please Follow The Steps Here To Troubleshoot.
+If You Have Any Issues With Your Open Limit, Please Follow The Steps Here To Troubleshoot.

 Thank you for your feedback!